-INVITATION FOR BIDS.
-An advertised, open, competitive solicitation for prices that are opened publicly.
+INVITATION FOR BIDS An advertised, open, competitive solicitation for prices, which culminates in all received bids being that are opened publicly.

-INVOICE.
-A bill for goods or services furnished by a seller to a buyer specifying one price and terms of sale.
+INVOICE- A bill for goods or services furnished by a seller to a buyer specifying one price and terms of sale.